short stories, comment, articles, humour and photography

 We’ll probably never know exactly when, but there are strong indications the late summer of 2013 as the most likely time Victoria Nuland, Catherine Ashton and Christine Lagarde began honing the finer details of a plot to subvert the democratically-elected president of Ukraine.
 One thing of which there is plenty of proof, all three women were speaking with one voice by the end of that year.

 It wasn’t a plot they alone conceived, but one the three women were uniquely positioned to carry out, having one particular advantage in common.
 And shared gender isn’t it.
 Though they trumpet the superiority of Western democracy and values to others, not one of the three women, promising to deliver ‘more democracy’ to Ukraine, had ever been elected for anything by the people of any nation, anywhere.
 They all belong to a new breed of politician, a breed not subject to the whims of the ballot box.
-Having not been elected, they cannot be unelected.
+Having not been voted into office, they cannot be voted out of office.

 On its own admission the US has financed subversion by opposition groups in Ukraine to the tune of $5 billion since independence.
 All under the umbrella of fostering ‘more democracy’.
 A good deal of that money hardly touched the tarmac before being shipped straight out to the off-shore accounts of corrupt politicians and oligarchs.
 The US is also known to have been behind the Orange Revolution of 2004.